node-apn/node-apn/doc/notification.markdown

 ### notification.priority

-From [Apples' Documentation][notificationFormat], Provide one of the following values:
+From [Apple's Documentation][notificationFormat], Provide one of the following values:

   * 10 - The push message is sent immediately.
 (Default)
     > The push notification must trigger an alert, sound, or badge on the device.
 It is an error use this priority for a push that contains only the content-available key.